 Roasted Red Peppers: I’ve mentioned before that I love the jarred roasted red peppers, as they are both easy and flavourful.
 Alternately though, you can roast off your own fresh red peppers and add into the dish in the same amount.

 Sun-Dried Tomatoes: Again, I love the jarred sun-dried tomatoes packed in oil.
-Not only are they easier to use than the dried variety (no re-hydration needed), the oil they are packed in makes a great addition to dishes, too.
+Not only are they easier to use than the dried variety (no rehydration needed), but the oil they are packed in makes a great addition to dishes, too.

-Canned Tomatoes: Use whatever canned tomatoes your prefer.
+Canned Tomatoes: Use whatever canned tomatoes you prefer.
 I love the flavour of San Marzano canned tomatoes.

 Basil: Most of the year, I have a fresh basil plant growing on my window sill, as fresh basil is always my first choice.
 If you don’t have any on hand, dried basil is fine in the sauce, as well.